 It is implicit in mass appraisal that, even when properly specified and calibrated mass appraisal models are used, some individual value conclusions will not meet standards of reasonableness, consistency, and accuracy.

-Legal Provisions on the Tangible Personal Property Appraisal Guidelines
+Legal Provisions on the Tangible Personal Property Appraisal Guidelines valuation of particular types of property consistent with section 193.011..."

 Below are provisions from Section 195.032, Florida Statutes, describing the Tangible Personal Property Appraisal Guidelines.